jmquintana79/utilsDS/README.md

 # Tools for a Data Science projects
 This repository is a compendium of notebooks and scripts to be used in my daily work for Data Science projects.
+I will try to use this landscape as reference:
+&nbsp;&nbsp;
 ![DS Landscape](.img/DS_picture.jpg)
 ## Content
 ### [Tools](https://github.com/jmquintana79/utilsDS/blob/master/tools)